Travis Charest: Career

 Charest was then contacted by publisher Jim Lee, who offered him work for Wildstorm Productions.
 Charest's first work for that studio was a pinup that appeared in WildC.A.T.s #0 (June 1993).
 Later that same year, he illustrated WildC.A.T.s Special #1 (November 1993).
 He subsequently illustrated back-up stories featuring Voodoo and Warblade in issues 8 and 9 of the regular series (February and March, 1994).
 He became the regular artist of the series with issue #15, illustrating the title during the runs of writers James Robinson and Alan Moore.
 While his initial work for Wildstorm was characterized by large amounts of cross-hatching, which was popular among the Image Comics founders and their imitators, Charest's style began to evolve as he looked to other designers that piqued his interest.
 His last regular issue on WildC.A.T.s was #31 (September 1996), though he later returned to illustrate the title's 50th issue (June 1998).
 He also did many covers and unpublished private commissions.

 In 1999, Charest joined writer Scott Lobdell on a second series of Wildcats, illustrating five of the first six issues.
-Charest felt that his Wildcats both work, both under Moore and Lobdel, had begun to "slide," and that it was time to do something different.
-During the San Diego Comic-Con that year, the president of the French publisher Les Humanoïdes Associés invited Charest to lunch, where he offered the artist the opportunity to work on The Metabarons.
+Charest came to feel that his Wildcats work, both under Moore and Lobdel, had begun to "slide," and that it was time to do something different.
+During San Diego Comic-Con that year, the president of the French publisher Les Humanoïdes Associés invited Charest to lunch, where he offered the artist the opportunity to work on The Metabarons.
 Charest, having long-enjoyed L'Incal by Moebius, had aspired to work for the same publisher, and was "thrilled" by the offer, relating, "I was very young, ambitious and they told me that I could make complete pages, painted, not just drawn in pencil.
 I was going to live in Paris with my girlfriend, painting all day.
 'It will be great!'
 I told myself."